shahrzad97/AQCartMvc/README.md

 ## 🛠️ Technology Choices & Motivation

 ### Backend Framework — ASP.NET Core MVC
-Chosen for its clear separation of concerns and suitability for structured backend logic.
+Chosen for its clear separation of concerns and suitability for structured backend logic(version .NET 8.0).
 The application follows the **MVC (Model–View–Controller)** pattern:

 - **Controllers**